 Writing, while life-giving for me, can be a lonely profession!
 There is no energy of an office to go to each day.
 So, I went in search of a community.

-I found two.
-One is called the Tapestry Network.
+I found a powerful community called Women of Audacious Faith.
 It is a group of Christ-centered women business owners who desire to grow their faith and their business.

 In the corporate world it wasn’t a place to talk about faith.
 At church, I don’t know of any women business owners.
 This was a perfect place to talk about faith and business!